dsdanielpark/open-llm-leaderboard-report/README.md

 ## Updates will officially cease on November 13, 2023.
-As I have consistently raised before, due to pollution, it has become meaningless to observe the top-tier models, so we will stop updating the public archive.
-However, there may still be value for users who use the original leaderboard for its intended purpose, as it is possible to measure the performance of non-cheating models with free GPU instances.
-If the purpose is for quantitative comparison, it is clear that this leaderboard has lost its credibility.
-Please use a leaderboard that excludes inference results due to data contamination or one that has been reconstructed with a new test set.
-This GitHub will officially become a public archive on November 13, 2023.
-Thank you for your love and support.
+Updates to the public archive will be discontinued due to concerns about data integrity affecting the relevance of top model rankings.
+Users seeking to evaluate non-cheating models may still find the original leaderboard useful, particularly with the availability of free GPU instances.
+For those requiring quantitative comparisons, it might be prudent to consult a leaderboard that accounts for data contamination or utilizes a refreshed test set.
+The GitHub will transition to a public archive on November 13, 2023.

 <br><br>